June 20, 2012

 Copyright © Michael

-J. McManus is President of Marriage Savers and a syndicated columnist
+J. McManus is a syndicated columnist and past president of Marriage Savers